Who are the greeters?

 • The Greeter idea originated in New York.
 Since 1992, New York Greeters have been welcoming guests from near and far and showing them the best parts of the city – in a very individual and personal way.
 We call such a walk a "Greet."

 • That's why the greets are free!
 We enjoy volunteering.
-Our reward is the wonderful encounters with people who initially seem like strangers...
+Our reward is the wonderful encounter with people who initially seem like strangers...
 But after the 2-3 hours a greet lasts, you feel like you're no longer strangers.
 Therefore, the group size is limited to a maximum of 6 people.
-(Greeters do not accept tips, but the club appreciates a small donation).
+(Greeters do not accept tips, but the association appreciates a small donation).

 • Greeters are usually people who enjoy traveling themselves.
 They are open-minded and want to share the wonderful things they have experienced while traveling.
 We Nuremberg Greeters love our city and want our guests to experience the same.